Shiraz1227/hand-motion-identifier/README.md

 This is a sub-project within a drone I hope to build.
 I am prioritising this to showcase filtering techniques of noisy data alongside potential machine learning techniques rather than starting on the robotics side.
 My idea is to have a device on my wrist and as that moves, a drone above moves in exact synchronisation.
-This will also portray processing real-time data (which is also involved in the ultrasonic sensor).
+Currently though, I would require an Arduino NANO (or a smaller Arduino equivalent/PCB) for wrist control.
+Another reason as to why this project before the building of the drone is simply because I am a student who currently can't afford a decent soldering kit and drone pieces.
+Therefore, readings will come from movements of the breadboard.